 Who am I really talking to?

 Part of the move means going through all of her worldly possessions and deciding what she wants to keep.
 And part of the move means saying goodbye to loved ones, friends, and a school that she’s known her entire life.
-All of her known world will soon be a reflection in the rear view mirror.
-(Well, since she’s flying there probably won’t be a rear view mirror, but you get the point.)
+All of her known worlds will soon be a reflection in the rearview mirror.
+(Well, since she’s flying there probably won’t be a rearview mirror, but you get the point.)